bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Example task - Build a todo app.
 You can add, edit, remove items.
 Allow sub-tasks within a task.
 There will be some form validation or api call.
 Also, persist/load todo items on reload.

-☯️ Ps/ds - There was 1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) and 1 data structure question (ex. tree traversal in various orders, stack, etc) .
+☯️ Ps/ds - There was 1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) and 1 data structure question (ex. tree traversal in various orders, stack, etc).
 It took about 40-45min.
 You'll have to first explain your approach and then write the code on paper.
-This is usually not so hard for ui roles.
+This round is usually not so hard for UI roles.
 But in some cases, interviewer might ask full-blown sde level questions like red-black tree, etc. There is officially no distinction for psds round between ui and sde roles, but practically there is.

 🔶 UI+Javascript - I felt this was the most imp round.
 It went relatively smooth for me and lasted for about an hour.
 Expect moderate to advanced Javascript and some browser related questions.